proof88/PGE/PGE/docpages/menu-04-Networking.md

                 }

                 serverUpdateBullets() {
+                    // Until v0.1.3 server continuously sent all bullet movements to clients
+                    // But from v0.1.4 it just sends msg about new bullet or bullet delete.
+So clients also simulate the bullet travel.

-                    // sends nBulletsCount number of MsgBulletUpdateFromServer to ALL clients:
+                    // v0.1.3 sends nBulletsCount number of MsgBulletUpdateFromServer to ALL clients:
                     // 48*7 PKT * 20 Hz = 6720 PKT/s @ 20 Hz total outgoing,
                     // that is 960 PKT/s @ 20 Hz to a single client.
                     //
-                    // AP-1: this is way too much, we should stop sending this and introduce client-side simulation of travelling bullets.
-                    // In that case we should send updates from server about a newborn bullet or a bullet being deleted.
-                    // We can assume that if each player has some in-air travelling bullets, then only 1 of them per player is hitting something currently at a moment,
-                    // leading to nPlayerCount number of MsgBulletUpdateFromServer to ALL clients about deleting it.
-So with this optimization, we could reduce traffic to:
+                    // v0.1.4 sends nPlayerCount number of MsgBulletUpdateFromServer to ALL clients in case everyone is shooting a new bullet in each tick, or
+                    // in case 1-1 bullet of each player hits something so needs to be deleted.
+Traffic is reduced to:
                     // 8*7 PKT * 20 Hz = 1120 PKT/s @ 20 Hz total outgoing,
-                    // that is 8 PKT * 20 Hz = 160 PKT/s @ 20 Hz to a single client.
+                    // that is 160 PKT/s @ 20 Hz to a single client.
                 }

                 serverUpdateRespawnTimers();       // no networking